JohnMops/DevOps/kubernetes/helm/helmfile/README.md

 3. Periodically sync to avoid skew in environments.

 !!!
-Important to know that helm3 does not create namespaces.
+Important to know that helm3 does not create namespaces !!!
 You need them to exist prior applying helmfile

 1. Install helmfile cli: